 A crucial component of our approach to international education is an emphasis on diversity.
 Our students and teachers represent more than 70 nationalities.
 To ensure a balance of nationalities and cultures, we have a cap of 30% on each nationality.
 Our teachers come from a variety of backgrounds and cultures, too.
 Many have ventured beyond their home countries to teach in other parts of the world before coming to OWIS.
 They enrich the classroom by bringing a wide range of experiences to our school community.

-Throughout the year, students enhance their cultural understanding by participating in festivals and other multicultural events.
+Throughout the year, our preschool students enhance their cultural understanding by participating in festivals and other multicultural events.
 Being actively involved in our diverse community sets the stage for our youngest students to become global citizens who respect and appreciate cultural differences while having a deep understanding of their own cultural identities.

 At OWIS, we believe it's never too early to begin instilling other essential values such as responsibility, teamwork, respect and humility.
 Our teachers model these qualities each day, creating a nurturing environment in which children feel accepted and valued, giving them a sense of respect for themselves and others.